madelineattableau/TC2019/LODS instructions.md

 ===
 ### Exercise: Pre-processing with Prep Builder

 In this exercise, we will move to Tableau Prep to conduct an exercise using our new external services feature, recently released in 2019.3!
-We will conduct sentiment analysis on reviews of buffets in Vegas to determine their compound score.
+We will conduct sentiment analysis on yelp reviews of buffets in Vegas to determine each review's compound sentiment score.

 Move to the Tableau Prep Shortcut on the Desktop and open the flow titled **yelp_sentiment_flow_starter.tflx**.
+If a security warning comes up (looks like **THIS**), press load.

 1. Create a dummy variable (null column) for the script to populate once it runs.
-2. Edit the .py file or .R file on the desktop to write a function that takes a dataframe as its input and outputs a sentiment score into the dummy variable column.
+2. Edit the .py file or .R file on the desktop to write a function 'classify_sentiment' that takes a dataframe as its input and outputs a sentiment score into the dummy variable column.
 3. Save the file!
-4. Add a 'Script' step and connect to the correct server, then add the function name to the 'function name' field.
+4. Add a 'Script' step and connect to the correct server, then add the function name 'classify_sentiment' to the 'function name' field.
 5. Run the flow to see the null column populate!
-6. Run the output to download a new, cleaned copy of the dataset.

 The outcome should look like this:
+**image here**

 ==